-This year’s STEPS Summer School on Pathways to Sustainability took place on 15-26 May 2017.
+Applications are invited for the next annual STEPS Summer School on Pathways to Sustainability on 14-25 May 2018.

+The venue is the Institute of Development Studies at the University of Sussex, near Brighton, UK.
 Through a mix of lectures, walks, discussions and public events, participants challenge the STEPS team and each other on questions of science, society and development.
+The school has run since 2012 with the generous support of the ESRC, IDRC and UKIERI.
+The fee is £1000 GBP – some scholarships are available.

 Free online course: Pathways to Sustainability